Bugzilla: Requirements

-Currently supported database systems are MySQL, PostgreSQL, Oracle, and SQLite.
+Currently supported database systems are MariaDB, MySQL, PostgreSQL, Oracle, and SQLite.
 Bugzilla is usually installed on Linux using the Apache HTTP Server, but any web server that supports CGI such as Lighttpd, Hiawatha, Cherokee can be used.
 Bugzilla's installation process is command line driven and runs through a series of stages where system requirements and software capabilities are checked.

 Design

 While the potential exists in the code to turn Bugzilla into a technical support ticket system, task management tool, or project management tool, Bugzilla's developers have chosen to focus on the task of designing a system to track software defects.

 Zarro Boogs

 Bugzilla returns the string "zarro boogs found" instead of "0 bugs found" when a search for bugs returns no results.
 "Zarro Boogs" is intended as a 'buggy' statement itself (a misspelling of "zero bugs") and is thus a meta-statement about the nature of software debugging, implying that even when no bugs have been identified, some may exist.

 The following comment is provided in the Bugzilla source code to developers who may be confused by this behaviour: